 Tacoma Rainiers Game Notes: at Salt Lake (5:35 PT)

-GREEN WEEK: Tacoma corner infielder Zach Green has compiled both the longest current hitting streak and longest streak overall for the Rainiers this season, eight games (since 4/24): He's 10-for-37 with a homer, triple, double, four runs, six RBI and a walk during the streak.

-RUN OF SAM (& HAM): Through the first seven games of this road trip, Rainiers infielder Sam Haggerty is 10-for-26 with two homers and 10 RBI (5 R, 2 SB)...not far behind is outfielder Billy Hamilton, who is 10-for-21 (4 RBI, BB) with five runs scored and two stolen bases.
-Haggerty has lifted his average to .303 and is tied for seventh in the PCL with 17 RBI.
+During the Rainiers era and Seattle Mariners affiliation (since 1995), Tacoma is 193-210 against Salt Lake and their various nicknames and MLB affiliations.

-GET A KLEW: 2020 American League Rookie of the Year and Mariners outfielder Kyle Lewis is one day and one game into a Major League rehab assignment with the Rainiers (knee): He's 3-for-5 with a homer and three RBI thus far.
+GET A KLEW: 2020 American League Rookie of the Year and Mariners outfielder Kyle Lewis is two days and two games into a Major League rehab assignment with the Rainiers (knee): He's 3-for-7 with a homer, three RBI and a walk thus far.
 When he pulverized a solo home run in his first at-bat of the assignment on 5/3 at Salt Lake, he became the first player to homer in his first plate appearance with Tacoma since Jaycob Brugman, on 6/1/19 at El Paso.

+RUN OF SAM (& HAM): Through the first eight games of this road trip, Rainiers infielder Sam Haggerty is 12-for-30 (.400) with two homers, a double and 10 RBI (5 R, 2 SB)...not far behind is outfielder Billy Hamilton, who is 10-for-25 (.400, 4 RBI, BB) with five runs scored and two stolen bases.
+Haggerty has lifted his average to .313 and is tied for eighth in the PCL with 17 RBI.

+GREEN WEEK CONCLUDES: Tacoma corner infielder Zach Green saw his club season-long eight-game hit streak snapped last night (0-2, 2 RBI), but drove in both Rainiers runs with sac flies.
+He's homered, tripled, doubled, scored four times and driven in eight runs in his last nine games.
+Green has the seventh-most RBI in the PCL, with 18.
+His 44 total bases rank 10th.

+UNA MÁQUINA DE DOBLES: Rainiers utility man Erick Mejia is tied for third in the PCL in doubles, with seven.
+He's only one off the pace; Sugar Land's Pedro Leon and Reno's Stone Garrett each have eight.

-R SPEED: The Rainiers have stolen 43 bases in 25 games, and lead all of Triple-A in steals by nine; the Buffalo Bisons (Toronto Blue Jays) and Indianapolis Indians (Pittsburgh Pirates) of the International League are second with 34.
-Caught only seven times as a club so far, the Rainiers are stealing bases at 86% success rate, while swiping 1.72 bags per game.
+R SPEED: The Rainiers have stolen 43 bases in 26 games, and lead all of Triple-A in steals by four; Indianapolis (Pittsburgh) of the International League is second with 39.
+Caught only eight times as a club so far, the Rainiers are stealing bases at an 84% success rate, while swiping 1.65 bags per game.
 Tacoma outfielder Forrest Wall is tied for the PCL lead in steals, with 10.
 Rainiers infielders Sam Haggerty and Erick Mejia are tied for sixth on the circuit with seven steals apiece.
 It's a fast start to the year throughout the organization, as Julio Rodriguez led the Major Leagues - by two - with nine stolen bases entering today's action.

-WALKMAN, JUNIOR: Steven Souza, Jr. leads the Rainiers in walks with 14 (.400 OBP), which ties him for sixth in the PCL.

-RALEIGH TIME: Catcher Cal Raleigh was optioned to Tacoma on Thursday.
-He compiled the longest hitting streak for Tacoma last season, 23 games between May 15 and June 17.
-Raleigh batted .396 during the streak with 20 XBH (6 HR), 22 RBI and 22 runs while OPSing 1.170 (.430/.740).

 • Discuss this story on the Pacific Coast League message board...